 Officers Shot In Missouri, 1 Fatally, Were Sent To The Wrong Address

-There's been a dramatic turn to a story out of Clinton, Mo., where three police officers were shot Tuesday night — one fatally.
+There has been a dramatic turn to a story out of Clinton, Mo., where three police officers were shot Tuesday night — one fatally.

 Authorities now say the officers were sent to the wrong house following a 911 call.

-When the call came in, a news release from the Missouri Highway Patrol said no one spoke to emergency personnel but two women could be heard arguing in the background.
+When the call came in, a news release from the Missouri Highway Patrol said no one spoke to emergency personnel, but two women could be heard arguing in the background.

 Sgt.
 Bill Lowe told reporters that authorities are investigating why the officers were sent to a house in Clinton when they should have been sent to Windsor, which is about 15 miles away.

-As James Doubek reported for The Two-Way, shortly after officers arrived at the house they were shot at by a suspect from inside the residence.
+As James Doubek reported for The Two-Way, shortly after officers arrived at the house, they were shot at by a suspect from inside the residence.

 Officer Christopher Ryan Morton, 30, was killed.
-Officer Nathan Bettencourt is in stable condition, and officer Nicholas Kasper was treated and released Wednesday.
+Officer Nathan Bettencourt is in stable condition, and Officer Nicholas Kasper was treated and released Wednesday.

 The gunman, who was found dead inside the house, was identified as James Waters.
 Authorities don't know yet if Waters shot himself or if he was killed by officers.
-It's also not clear if Waters, who had a criminal history, was living in the home.
+It's also not clear whether Waters, who had a criminal history, was living in the home.

 The Associated Press reports: